skymaiden/making-breaking/_posts/2021-02-20-lets-make-a-bra-tester.md

 <em>Note: If your fabric isn't wide enough to place the cradle on the fold with the DOGS going the right way, you can chop it in two and add a seam allowance:</em>

 <img src="https://res.cloudinary.com/duckgoesoink/image/upload/v1613917590/964A4834-EE9A-472F-ACD7-6F7564499673_fvpi0n.jpg" alt="" width="500">
-<small><em>These pieces are arranged like this just for illustration – before cutting them, I turned the cradle piece upside down and moved it up into that empty space, to make better use of fabric.</em></small>
+<small><em>Before actually cutting these, I turned the cradle piece upside down and moved it up into that empty space, to make better use of fabric.</em></small>

 Transfer notches with a washable marker, and lay out the pieces so it's easier to see what's what.